scaleoutsoftware/JavaDigitalTwinCore/README.md

     public static void main(String[] args) throws Exception {
         // create the ExecutionEnvironment
         ExecutionEnvironment environment = new ExecutionEnvironmentBuilder()
-                .addDependencyJar("./myfirstdigitaltwin.jar")
+		        // replace this line with the JAR you created .addDependencyJar("/path/to/myfirstdigitaltwin.jar")
                 .addDigitalTwin("MyDigitalTwin", new MyMessageProcessor(), MyDigitalTwin.class, MyMessage.class)
                 .build();
-        SendingResult result = AppEndpoint.send("MyDigitalTwin", "MyDigitalTwinId", "{\"myMessageType\":\"MyType\",\"incomingStringStateChange\":\"MyStringChange\",\"incomingIntegerStateChange\":50,\"timestamp\":1426325213}");
+        SendingResult result = AppEndpoint.send("MyDigitalTwin", "Twin_ID_23", "{\"myMessageType\":\"MyType\",\"incomingStringStateChange\":\"MyStringChange\",\"incomingIntegerStateChange\":50,\"timestamp\":1426325213}");
         switch (result) {
             case Handled:
-                System.out.println("Event was handled.");
+                System.out.println("StreamServer created a new instance of our DigitalTwin and the message was handled.");
                 break;
             case NotHandled:
-                System.out.println("Event was not handled.");
+                System.out.println("Message was not handled and no DigitalTwin was created.");
                 break;
         }
     }
 }
 ```

+Now we can run this program and watch as the entire execution pipeline takes place.
+The console output will show the message we printed, "StreamServer created a new instance of our DigitalTwin and the message was handled."
+Additionally, we can open the ScaleOut Object Browser and see the instance of the DigitalTwin that StreamServer instantiated for us as well as the change that the incoming message applied.

+Additionally, advanced users may want to use Kafka as an datasource for sending and recieving messages to a DigitalTwinModel.
+To support all versions of Kafka StreamServer does not ship with Kafka libraries.
+So, as a prerequisite we will need to place the Kafka libraries on each ScaleOut StateServer host.
+To do this, copy the JARs from the Kafka installations 'lib' directory and paste them into the 'java_api/lib/Kafka' directory (on Windows paste these JARs into 'JavaAPI/lib/Kafka').

-To use Kafka as a data source for DigitalTwin messages, you can use the KafkaEndpoint in the datasource API:
+Inside your app, you can use Kafka as a data source for DigitalTwin messages by using the KafkaEndpoint class in the datasource API:

 ```
 KafkaEndpoint kafkaEndpoint = new KafkaEndpointBuilder(new File("/path/to/server.properties"))